What Can I Recycle at CWRU?

 Recycling e-waste is FREE on campus with the exception of televisions.
 RET3 will accept televisions for recycling but must charge a nominal fee of $10.00 - $30.00 to cover the cost of handling the hazardous materials responsibly.

 Students living off-campus may be able to recycle their household materials curbside through their city’s waste management.
-Each municipality has individual guidelines for recycling.
-For those living in Cleveland, Cleveland Heights or East Cleveland, recycling can be picked up curbside by the city along with weekly garbage service.
+Each municipality has individual guidelines for recycling, which can be picked up along with your trash.
+Please refer to Cuyahoga Recycles and select your city to get the details of your corresponding program.

 If you are living in an apartment, you may have a separate vendor servicing your apartment building.
-To find out how to recycle at your apartment, you can call 216.619.7300 in Cleveland Heights, or ask your building manager.
+To find out how to recycle at your apartment, ask your building manager.

 Faculty and staff working at locations off-campus should contact us for assistance in determining the availability of recycling for their location.